digimat/digimat-saia/README.rst

 For a non local object, **this will automatically queue a write order** in the SAIAServer object with the new given value. **The actual value of the item remains unchanged**. **When the write order has been executed**, **a refresh order is immediately triggered**, thus **allowing the actual value to be updated**.
 This tend to keep the value synchonized with the remote value, even if something goes wrong.
 As for read() orders, the read-after-write is processed with **more priority** than standard pooling requests (more responsive).
-Please note that this approach can be problematic to write fast ON/OFF bursts.
+Please note that this approach *can* be problematic to write fast ON/OFF bursts.

 The background manager try to be as reactive and idle as possible, keeping ressources for your application.
 We tried to trap most of the possible errors, allowing using this module to be used as a standalone service.
 Note that automatic SAIA address resolution is implemented, so that only remote IP address is required to register a remote node.
-If known, the SAIA station address *can* be given during registration (this will avoid the initial address resolution to get the server address).
+If known, the SAIA station address *can* be given during registration (this will avoid the initial address resolution requests to get the server address).

 .. code-block:: python